minijackson/2022-nixcon-cross-compilation/slides.md

 - Yocto works in layers (think: overlays)
 - We have a layer for our board
 - Our layer have dependencies on other layers
-- Depencies are not listed
+- Dependencies are not listed
-- Depencies versions are not documented
+- Dependencies versions are not documented

 ::: notes
 Yocto layers contain mainly packages and image types, but can also modify